 Mount York Lookout

-There isn’t really just one dedicated Mount York Lookout, but rather a couple of fenced lookouts that can be accessed via a short circuit walk.
+There isn’t really just one dedicated Mount York Lookout, but rather a couple of fenced lookouts that can be accessed via a short loop walk.

-The start of this circuit walk is where the recognisable stone arch is.
+The start of this loop walk is where the recognisable stone arch is.

 This stone archway, including a stone chair, was built in 1931 to raise funds for the Blue Mountains District ANZAC Memorial Hospital in Katoomba.

-From the Eddy Rock lookout, the circuit walk continues along the ridge through bushland, and ultimately connects with the Coxs Road walking track.
+From the Eddy Rock lookout, the loop walk continues along the ridge through bushland, and eventually connects with the Coxs Road walking track.

-Towards the end, keep an eye out for an unofficial lookout point with fantastic district views to the north.
+Towards the end, keep an eye out for an unofficial lookout point (not signposted) with fantastic district views to the north.

 Coxs Road Walking Track

-If you do feel like a bit of hiking, the Coxs Road walking track is probably the most logical walk to choose in the Mount York area.
+If you do feel like a bit of hiking, the Coxs Road walking track is probably the most logical walk to go for in the Mount York area.